cwayr/columns-on-cloud/content/blog/001-intro-to-cdk/index.md

 }
 ```

-Much more flexible than YAML!
+Much easier to digest than YAML!

 ### 2. Higher-Level Abstractions